orenbenkiki/loggy/README.md

 ### Logging Features

+- Logging multi-line messages (that contain `\n`) will generate multiple log lines.
+The first line will include the log level in upper case (e.g., `[ERROR]`), all the following will specify it in lower case (e.g., `[error]`).
+  The time stamp, if included, will be identical for all these lines.
+This makes log messages easily `grep`-able, countable, etc.

 * It is assumed that either the program is single-threaded, or, if multi-threaded, then the main thread spawns off worker threads slaved to the main one, to perform transient tasks.
 Therefore, the thread index is only